sodadata/docs/soda-cl/recon.md

 * metric reconciliation checks
 * record reconciliation checks

 A **metric reconciliation check** calculates the measurement of a metric such as `sum` or `avg` on data in the same dataset in two different data sources; where the delta between calculated measurements differs to the extent that it exceeds the threshold you set in the check, the check fails.
+Note, you can also compare data between datasets within the same data source.

 In other words, the check validates the delta between calculated measurements of a metric.